-This section gives a very brief overview of the economy, the labor market, and the migration lottery of Liechtenstein.8 As illustrated in Figure 1, Liechtenstein is a micro state situated in Central Europe, between Switzerland in the West and Austria in the East.
+This section gives a very brief overview of the economy, the labor market, and the migration lottery of Liechtenstein.10 As illustrated in Figure A.3 in the Supplemental Online Appendix, Liechtenstein is a micro-state situated in Central Europe, between Switzerland in the West and Austria in the East.
 The official language is German.
 Liechtenstein's population amounts to almost 40k inhabitants, while its labor force is of roughly the same size - in fact, slightly exceeding the population.
 Liechtenstein is a small open economy.
-Since 1923 it has a customs union with Switzerland and since 1995 it is member of the European Economic Area (EEA), which includes all European Union (EU) states plus Norway
+Since 1923 it has a customs union with Switzerland and since 1995 it is member of the European Economic Area (EEA), which includes all European Union (EU) states plus Norway and Iceland, but not Switzerland.
+Hence, Liechtenstein has close economic ties with both Switzerland and the European Union.
+Exports of goods and services, excluding trade with and via Switzerland, account for 55% of its GDP.
+Its most important industries are mechanical engineering and the provision of financial and insurance services, which account for 16.2% and 13.3% of the GDP, respectively (Amt für